royceleh/polly/PRD.md

-# PredictPoll - Product Requirements Document (PRD)
+# pollymkt - Product Requirements Document (PRD)

 ## Executive Summary

-**PredictPoll** is a prediction market platform that allows users to create, participate in, and earn rewards from yes/no prediction polls.
+**pollymkt** is a prediction market platform that allows users to create, participate in, and earn rewards from yes/no prediction polls.
 The application features a gamified experience with a points system, rewards store, and comprehensive user dashboard.

 **Current Version:** 0.1.0
 **Last Updated:** December 2024